Sustainable production of alfalfa

 The technological solution

-For the evaluation of the relative efficiency of the strains introduced into inoculants, two tests called "Core Assays" (EN) were implemented in each of the participating countries according to the previously established protocol.
-The EN involved plots of inoculated and non-inoculated alfalfa and plots of a non-fixative reference culture for the determination of BNF by the 15N technique.
-Complementary to the EN, a collection of native rhizobia strains was made through regional samplings to determine biodiversity.
+For the evaluation of the relative efficiency of the strains introduced into inoculants, two tests called "Core Assays" (CA) were implemented in each of the participating countries according to the previously established protocol.
+The CA involved plots of inoculated and non-inoculated alfalfa and plots of a non-fixative reference culture for the determination of BNF by the 15N technique.
+Complementary to the CA, a collection of native rhizobia strains was made through regional samplings to determine biodiversity.
 The analysis of the PGPR / NPR capacity was carried out through morphological characterization, biochemical response and co-inoculation tests on alfalfa plants.
 The exchange of experiences between the participating professionals was carried out permanently through coordination and annual monitoring meetings in which all the researchers responsible for each action participated.

 Compared with other species, alfalfa forage has a higher protein content and, consequently, high nitrogen requirements.